terraref/workflow-pilot/notes.md

 ## /data, symlinks, and container
 * Symlinking seems to be the right approach for what we're trying to achieve https://pegasus.isi.edu/documentation/transfer.php#transfer_symlink
 * But apparently it's disabled when using containers

+## Using the UIUC Condor Cluster

+`ssh htc-login.campuscluster.illinois.edu`